The Capricornian Watch, and the truth behind the assassination. Yuseong Haneul. Lavi Chance.

 Olive extended his hand out, and sparks erupted at his fingertips.
-Izsak’s eyes widened just as a stream of fire raced right toward him.
+Izsak’s eyes widened just as a stream of crimson fire raced right toward him.
 The fire ate up the oil trail leading up to the man and consumed him in an instant.
-Smoke clouded the air.
+Smoke then clouded the air.

 Stop, Chance.
 You’ll exhaust your vitae reserves!

 It was too late.
 The flames at his fingers died.